 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Wrap all library calls within a ‘catch-all’ exception handler (if the language supports such a construct), so that any unanticipated exceptions can be caught and handled appropriately.
 This wrapping may be done for each library function call or for the entire behaviour of the program, for example, having the exception handler in main for C++.
-However, note that the latter is not a complete solution, as static objects are constructed before main is entered and are destroyed after it has been exited.
-Consequently, MISRA C++[36] bars class constructors and destructors from throwing exceptions (unless handled locally).
+However, the latter is not a complete solution, as static objects are constructed before main is entered and are destroyed after it has been exited.
+Consequently, MISRA C++ [30] bars class constructors and destructors from throwing exceptions (unless handled locally).

 — Alternatively, use only library routines for which all possible exceptions are specified.